CiscoCloud/shipped-apps/README.md

 # how to build

-Use Apache Maven, run command `mvn install` from the directory of this readme file.
+Use Apache Maven, run command `mvn clean install` from the directory of this readme file.

+# how to deploy and execute

+Deployment instructions vary per demo, refer to demo-specific instructions